d4rken-org/wakelock-revamp/README.md

 Theoretically yes, but it will make the app more unreliable.
 A visible notification increases an apps priority such that it is less likely to be killed by the system to free resources if another app needs more resources.

 ## Contributions
-* Are you multilingual?
-[Translate this app](https://crowdin.com/project/wakelock) to make it more accessible.
 * If you can code, maybe submit a PR fixing an [open issue](https://github.com/d4rken/wakelock-revamp/issues).

 ## Download